-Active real estate investors typically participate in most stages of the process, from picking the property, financing the payment, acquiring a loan where needed, and managing the investment itself as it generates revenue.
+An active real estate investor typically participates in most stages of the process, from picking the property, financing the payment, acquiring a loan where needed, and managing the real estate investments as they generate revenue.
 In most cases, this requires as much effort as a full-time job.

-- You have complete control over the investment
+You have complete control over the real estate investments

 What is Passive Real Estate Investing?

 The first thing you should note is that passive real estate investing doesn’t mean you do nothing while receiving profit.
-Instead, the difference with passive real estate investing is that you won’t be playing an active role in most stages of the acquisition process, including the day-to-day operations that follow.
+Instead, the difference with passive real estate investing is that as a passive investor, you won’t be playing an active role in most stages of the acquisition process, including the day-to-day operations that follow.

-- Less work means you don’t need to make as much profit to justify the investment
+Less work means you don’t need to make as much profit to justify the real estate investments

-- Lower barrier to entry with many passive real estate platforms requiring only $500 to sign up
+Lower barrier to entry with many passive real estate investment platforms requiring only $500 to sign up

 Benefits of Active Real Estate Investing

 No matter how frustrating actively managing real estate can be at times, it teaches vital skills like research, negotiation, and maintaining the excellent condition of properties.
-These can carry over to benefit you in other areas of life.
+You’ll eventually become a real estate professional with enough experience.
+This can carry over to benefit you in other areas of life.